 - Hot chocolate

-ChamomileDrink a cup of chamomile tea every night before you go to bed.
+For a good night’s sleep, you can also drink a cup of chamomile tea before going to bed.

 - 1 tablespoon of dried chamomile flowers (15 g)

 Bring the water to a boil and add the dried flowers.
 Simmer for two minutes and remove from heat.
 Cover and let steep, then strain the liquid and sweeten the tea with a teaspoon of honey.

 This beverage relaxes your mind and body, telling your muscles it’s time to rest.

 Whole grain bread

 Did you know that a slice of bread can trigger your body to release insulin?
 It travels through your bloodstream and produces serotonin, a chemical that eases depression and reduces your state of alertness.